 Most people would love to have more space in their homes.
 That’s not always possible, of course, but it can be nice to imagine the possibilities.
 Short of using a sledgehammer to knock down walls, you will have to get creative to change the dimensions of your room.
 The good news is that there are ways to visually, if not physically, increase the size of the rooms in your residence.
-Portland, OR replacement windows are but one option.
+Oregon City, OR replacement windows are but one option.
 These options will be cheaper than an all-out renovation.
 Check them out and see if they work for you.

 One way you can make your small room appear to be bigger is by getting replacement windows — but not just any replacement windows.
 What you’ll need are larger windows than you have installed in your home at present.
 Larger windows that extend wider and higher will visually increase the size of the room as well as let in more natural light.
 Ask a replacement window retailer about options for using windows to visually make rooms appear to be bigger.